Financial assistance program to promote access to justice

 - private enterprises are not eligible for the program.

-- projects to establish and operate services to provide accompaniment in the court system, based on cooperation and partnerships;
+- Creation and launch of services to provide support during the court process, based on cooperation and partnerships;

-- projects to implement projects or actions in connection with alternative measures and adapted justice for specific groups;
+- Projects or actions to support alternative measures and adapted justice in the North;

-- projects to uphold rights or exercise recourses through direct and accessible services.
+- Support to help groups assert rights or exercise recourses, based on the provision of direct and accessible services.

-Innovative services to promote access to justice for citizens
+Priority 2: Innovative services to improve citizen's access to justice

-- projects to support citizens using new approaches, such as multidisciplinarity;
+- projects to provide support for citizens based on new approaches such as multidisciplinarity;

-- projects to provide affordable services on-line or using new technologies and new means of communication;
+- low-cost or online services, or services based on new technologies and new means of communication;

 The following projects are not eligible: